 To simplify the calculation process, we introduced the substitution $x=1 / r$ and derived a new photon trajectory equation

-when $b_1>b_{c_1}=5.11841$, the photon moves to the potential barrier in spacetime $M_1$ and subsequently remains within $M_1$.
+When $b_1>b_{c_1}=5.11841$, the photon moves to the potential barrier in spacetime $M_1$ and subsequently remains within $M_1$.
 The position of this barrier is determined by the smallest positive root, $x_{1 \text { min }}$, of the equation $G_1\left(x_1\right)=0$.
 The photon's azimuthal change is then calculated using formula

-when $Zb_{c_2}<b_1<b_{c_1}=5.11841$, the photon travels from spacetime $M_1$ through the throat into spacetime $M_2$.
+When $Zb_{c_2}<b_1<b_{c_1}=5.11841$, the photon travels from spacetime $M_1$ through the throat into spacetime $M_2$.
 Upon reaching the potential barrier in $M_2$-whose position is defined by the largest positive root, $x_{2 \text { min }}$, of the equation $G_2\left(x_2\right)=0$, it is reflected back, returning to spacetime $M_1$.
 The total azimuthal change of the photon is then determined by summing its angular displacements in both spacetimes, $M_1$ and $M_2$

-when $b_1<Zb_{c_2}$, the photon passes through the throat from spacetime $M_1$ into spacetime $M_2$ and propagates to infinity.
+When $b_1<Zb_{c_2}$, the photon passes through the throat from spacetime $M_1$ into spacetime $M_2$ and propagates to infinity.
 The azimuthal change of the photon is then solely determined by its trajectory within spacetime $M_2$

-With Eqs.~(\ref{eq11})~(\ref{eq12})~(\ref{eq13}), we can plot the photon trajectories for different values of the charge $Q$ and the Lorentz-violating parameter $l$, as shown in Fig.~\ref{A3}~ and Fig.~\ref{A4}~.
+With Eqs.~(\ref{eq11})~(\ref{eq12})~(\ref{eq13}), we can plot the photon trajectories for different values of the charge $Q$ and the Lorentz-violation parameter $l$, as shown in Figs.~\ref{A3}~ and ~\ref{A4}~.
 Taking $Q=0.1$ and $l=0.01$ as an example, Fig. ~\ref{A3}~(a), (b), and (c) illustrate three typical types of photon motion.
 For the case where $Zb_{c_2}<b_1<b_{c_1}$, photons originating from infinity in spacetime $M_1$ exhibit an increasing number of trajectory loops in spacetime $M_2$ as the impact parameter $b_i$ decreases.
-By comparing the corresponding columns in Fig.~\ref{A3}~ and Fig.~\ref{A4}~, we observe that $b_{c_1}$ decreases with an increase in either $Q$ or $l$, while $Zb_{c_2}$ shows the opposite trend.
-Furthermore, it is evident that the photon trajectories are more significantly influenced by the Lorentz-violating parameter $l$.
+By comparing the corresponding columns in Figs.~\ref{A3}~ and ~\ref{A4}~, we observe that $b_{c_1}$ decreases with an increase in either $Q$ or $l$, while $Zb_{c_2}$ shows the opposite trend.
+Furthermore, it is evident that the photon trajectories are more significantly influenced by the Lorentz-violation parameter $l$.